karamarielynch/dss-df/README.md

 Tab 2: ‘Fit Data’
 - Fit 1 or 2 peaks to the data
 - Choose line profiles (Gaussian or CrystalBall so far)
-- Fit routine outputs reduced chi2
+- Fit routine outputs fit parameters and reduced chi2

 Tab 3: ‘Data Rate’
 - Total count rate for data file